hanaoverride/hanaoverride/README.md

 ## Tech Stack
 - `Programming Languages`: I have used many of them; but the one I actually have expertise in is **Python**.
 I'm also interested in C# and Java and have done some projects with them.
 I could try to read and suggest a code of languages that I don't know much based on the heuristics, but I can't say that's my **stack**.
-- `Platforms/Frameworks`: I've done personal projects with AWS Serverless, FastAPI, Spring Boot, GitHub Pages, Jekyll (minima theme)
+- `Platforms/Frameworks`: I've done personal projects with C++ with transformers, Unity 3D, Next.js, FastAPI, GitHub Pages with Jekyll (minima theme)
 - `AI/ML`: Usually PyTorch, but I can understand some legacy TensorFlow codes.
-I achieved #1 performance in 2 internal contests at my Yeardream bootcamp, which are classification and image classification.
 - `Domains`: I will graduate the university(Korea National Open University) after this final semester, with expected GPA of 3.4.
-Plus I'm in the Yeardreamschool Data Scientist Track, and this will be completed in 4th quarter of this year.
+Plus I've completed YearDreamSchool 5th DataScientist Track to enhance my AI Skills.
 ## Selected Projects
 [![hanaoverride.github.io](https://github-readme-stats.vercel.app/api/pin/?username=hanaoverride&repo=hanaoverride.github.io&show_owner=true)](https://github.com/hanaoverride/hanaoverride.github.io)